Garmin releases redesigned battery cover to help solve Vector 3 problems - Cycling Weekly

 Talking with customers who had bought the pedals, we heard several near identical stories.

-We also noted that Garmin had acknowledged reports of similar problems – stating that issues arising were likely due to water damage as a result of the battery changing process and damage to the cover, or the tiny rubber o-ring which aims to keep dust and moisture out.
+We also noted that Garmin had acknowledged reports of similar problems.
+For those not quite at the warranty stage, it’s published some advice too – stating that issues arising were likely due to water damage as a result of the battery changing process and damage to the cover, or the tiny rubber o-ring which aims to keep dust and moisture out.

 Advice offered included applying baby oil with a toothpick and carefully inspecting the state of a very small piece of insulation tape – which didn’t seem particularly inviting when we’re discussing a product which costs almost £1k.